oolivero45/discord-server-manager/index.md

 This is a Discord bot designed to allow you to run servers democratically through votes.

 ## How voting works
 Members can start a vote using a command (more details below).
-The bot will automatically post a message about the vote, amd add reactions to that message allowing members to either approve, abstain, or deny the vote.
+The bot will automatically post a message about the vote, and add reactions to that message allowing members to either approve, abstain, or deny the vote.
 Once a majority (half plus one) of all non-bot, non-abstaining users have voted to either approve or deny the vote, the bot will automatically perform the action specified in the vote command.

 ## How to start a vote
 There are a few different types of vote that the bot can manage.